Entrodor/2Take1-Utilities/README.md

 - adjusted a few things to now work with latest 2t1 version
 - updated included vehiclemapper.lua

-**V2.0.0**
-- **THIS IS STILL WORK IN PROGRESS**
-- bit of a rewrite
-- added many extra settings to change what data gets logged and which functions log what.. etc
-- moved debug logs to /utilities/debug instead of /utilities/logs/debug
--

 ## to-do
 - add option to adjust x.mod_i "precision"